bknowlton2401/Final_Project_Baseball_draft_prediction/README.md

 ## Questions
 ### Correlations
  - Is there a correlation between first round draft picks and the team making it to playoffs?
- - Is there a correlation between second round draft picks and longevity in the MLB?
+ - Is there a correlation between first round draft picks and longevity in the MLB?
  - Is there a correlation between Rookie of the Year and the team making it to the playoffs?

  ### Stats to include